Skip to main content

 GINA, on the other hand, looks to the future, protecting you from discrimination based on your genetic blueprint.
 This law is critically important in an age of advancing personalized medicine.
 It specifically forbids employers from requesting, requiring, or purchasing your genetic information.
 An exception exists for voluntary wellness programs, but the safeguards are stringent.

 Genetic information is defined broadly; it includes not only the results of a genetic test but also your family medical history.
-So, when a (HRA), a common tool in wellness programs, asks about your family’s history of conditions like heart disease, diabetes, or certain cancers, it is making a genetic inquiry.
+So, when a health risk assessment (HRA), a common tool in wellness programs, asks about your family’s history of conditions like heart disease, diabetes, or certain cancers, it is making a genetic inquiry.

 Under GINA, your employer cannot offer you a financial inducement to answer these specific questions.
 The law creates a clear boundary to protect this deeply personal information, ensuring that your genetic predispositions do not become a commodity in the workplace.